anishprasanna/ImageClassification/README.md

 Carlos Samaniego:
 - Created original foundation of main, including fisher-yates shuffler, folding, cross validation, directory creation (main.py)

+In the ZIP file, we do not use the following scripts: fy_shuffle.py, scikit.py, and old_main.py

 Running the project:
 1. Before you run the project, please be sure to make an environment and pip install -r requirements.txt within the environment.
 2. Run the following command, "python main.py"